 Holly from HollyBeingMum is Mum to two small boys.
 Holly shares useful meal-planning tips and recipes.
-Let’s face it, we all need a bit of inspiration from time to time.
+Let’s face it.
+We all need a bit of inspiration from time to time.

 The Charities and Mums

-Mummy’s Star is a charity which supports mothers who have been diagnosed with cancer through pregnancy and childbirth.
+Mummy’s Star is a charity that supports mothers who have been diagnosed with cancer through pregnancy and childbirth.
 They elected three Mums to take part in the climb after benefitting from the services provided by them.
 One Mum, Paula, fundraised an amazing £1,400 for participation in the climb.
 The money Paula raised will go towards supporting expectant Mums fighting cancer.

 Little Village is a London-based charity working to eradicate maternal poverty in London by providing children with books and toys, clothing and equipment.